At IU, what is Pages, and how can I publish a web page there?

 Naming your home page

-For your page to be listed in the Directory of
+For your page to be listed in the

 Personal Home Pages, your home page must be named